 ABOUT BRUSSELS SPROUTS

 The Brussels sprouts plant (Brassica oleracea) is a beauty: A stalk that grows to about four feet tall, crowned with large, wide graceful leaves.
-The sprouts, edible buds which resemble tiny heads of cabbage, grow from the bottom of the stalk to the top, in an charming progression from smallest to largest.
+The sprouts, edible buds which resemble tiny heads of cabbage, grow from the bottom of the stalk to the top, in a charming progression from smallest to largest.

 If Brussels sprouts look like tiny cabbages, it’s because both are members of the cruciferous family of vegetables.
 Other members include arugula, bok choy, broccoli and broccoli rabe, cabbage, cauliflower, cress, daikon/radish, horseradish/wasabi, kale, kohlrabi, mizuna, mustard greens, rutabaga, tatsoi and turnips.

-While they are thought of as a cool weather crop, Brussels sprouts can be found in markets year-round.
+While they are thought of as a cool-weather crop, Brussels sprouts can be found in markets year-round.
 The peak season is September through February.

 Few foods are more unpleasant than overcooked Brussels sprouts.
 The same is true with other cruciferous members: Excessive heat releases an unpleasant-smelling and -tasting chemical compound.
 But cook them lightly, and they are bites of pleasure.

-Similarly line: Don’t store raw Brussels sprouts for more than a few days.
+Similarly: Don’t store raw Brussels sprouts for more than a few days.
 The flavor gets stronger.